TWUOnline/multi-access/pages/03.assessment/03.theoretical-framework/01._assessment-overview/text-columns.md

 ## Observation

 The second pillar of the assessment triangle is an observation of some sort.
 This requires a clear connection to the cognitive model of the construct through the identification of proficiency indicators.
 Instructors must understand what constitutes a competent demonstration of ability in relation to the construct.
-This is often operationalized as a rubric, which can tak ea number of forms.
+This is often operationalized as a rubric, which can take a number of forms.
 We recommend that rubrics be task neutral, allowing them to be reused in multiple contexts.

+### SOLO Taxonomy

 A good example of a task neutral rubric is Biggs and Collis' (1982) SOLO Taxonomy, which outlines five levels of competence in relation to a wide variety of cognitive constructs: prestructural, unistructural, multistructural, relational, and extended abstract.

 SOLO stands for *Structure of the Observed Learning Outcome* and is a gauge to help you (and me) ensure that you are writing at an appropriate level.